villekf/OMEGA/README.md

 ## Acknowledgments

-Original versions of COSEM, ACOSEM, ECOSEM, RAMLA, MRAMLA, MRP, L-filter, FMH, weighted mean and quadratic prior codes were written by Samuli Summala.
+Original versions of COSEM, ACOSEM, ECOSEM, RAMLA, MRAMLA, MRP, L-filter, FMH, weighted mean, quadratic prior, sinogram coordinate and sinogram creation codes were written by Samuli Summala.
 All other codes were written by Ville-Veikko Wettenhovi.
-Some pieces of code were copied from various websites, the original sources of these codes can be found in the source files.
+Some pieces of code were copied from various websites (stackoverflow, MATLAB Answers), the original sources of these codes can be found in the source files.

 This work was supported by a grant from Jane and Aatos Erkko foundation.